Delivery rider fined by court for leaving S$1,500 arowana in his car for 4 hours, killing it

 Isman was interviewed by the police a day later.
 He lied that he had returned the fish to the farm at around 11.45pm on Oct 7, 2025.

-As a result, the police expended resources to investigate the manner, analysing police camera footage and recording a further statement from Isman.
+As a result, the police expended resources to investigate the matter, analysing police camera footage and recording a further statement from Isman.

 Isman confessed to throwing away the dead fish only after he was confronted with police camera footage from his residential block.